-It's going to be a fascinating season, and here's how to watch a La Liga 2021/22 live stream no matter where you are.
+It's shaping up to be a fascinating season, so read on to find out how to watch a La Liga 2021/22 live stream no matter where you are.

 - Related: how to watch a Champions League live stream